Han

 In the News

-"How Higher Education Empowers Student Voters," Hahrie Han, Opinion, Inside Higher Ed, December 9, 2019.
+Opinion: "How Higher Education Empowers Student Voters," Hahrie Han, Inside Higher Ed, December 9, 2019.

-"Want Gun Control?
+Opinion: "Want Gun Control?
 Learn From the N.R.A.," Hahrie Han, New York Times, October 4, 2017.

-Hahrie Han quoted on building support for policy over time by Jim Logan, "A Climate of Cooperation" The Current, June 22, 2017.
+Quoted by Jim Logan in "A Climate of Cooperation," The Current, June 22, 2017.

-"Want to Create Activists?
-Here’s How.," Hahrie Han, Interview with John Sides, The Washington Post, October 26, 2014.
+Interviewed in "Want to Create Activists?
+Here’s How.," The Washington Post, October 26, 2014.

-Guest to discuss the recent climate rally on Radio Boston, Hahrie Han, September 23, 2014.
+Guest on Radio Boston, September 23, 2014.

-"The Supreme Court Upholds Health Reform.
+Opinion: "The Supreme Court Upholds Health Reform.
 What Will it Mean to Voters?," Hahrie Han, The Robert Wood Johnson Foundation Human Capital Blog, July 5, 2012.

-"How to Change the Dialogue on Women’s Reproductive Rights," Hahrie Han, The Huffington Post, April 5, 2012.
+Opinion: "How to Change the Dialogue on Women’s Reproductive Rights," Hahrie Han, The Huffington Post, April 5, 2012.

-"We Can Fix the Supercommittee," Hahrie Han, The Washington Post, November 18, 2011.
+Opinion: "We Can Fix the Supercommittee," Hahrie Han, The Washington Post, November 18, 2011.

 Publications